apenella/go-docker-builder/README.md

 }
 ```

-Some cases where copy can be used are:
+You can use the `copy` package when:
-- Copy one image from [dockerhub](https://hub.docker.com/) to a private Docker registry
+- You need to copy one image from [dockerhub](https://hub.docker.com/) to a private Docker registry
-- When Docker images used on your staging environments needs to be promoted somewhere else before use them on production environment.
+- The Docker images you use on your staging environments need to be promoted somewhere else before using them in the production environment.

 ## Authentication
-`go-docker-builder` library contains a bunch of packages to manage authentication either to docker registry or git server.
+`go-docker-builder` library contains a bunch of packages to manage authentication either to the Docker registry or the git server.

 ### Docker registry
-Package `github.com/apenella/go-docker-builder/pkg/auth/docker` provides a set of functions to create the authentication items required by Docker registry.
-Docker registy may require authentication either for `push` or `pull` operations.
+Package `github.com/apenella/go-docker-builder/pkg/auth/docker` provides a set of functions to create the authentication items required by the Docker registry.
+The Docker registry may require authentication either for `push` or `pull` operations.

-Packages [build](#build), [push](#push) or [copy](#copy) already uses that package on its authentication methods, and is not necessary to use it directly.
+Packages [build](#build), [push](#push) or [copy](#copy) already use that package on its authentication methods, and is not necessary to use it directly.

 ### Git server
-Git server authentication is needed when Docker build context is located on a git repository and the git server requires it authorize you for cloning any repository.
+Git server authentication is needed when the Docker build context is located on a git repository and the git server requires it to authorize you for cloning any repository.

 `go-docker-builder` supports several git authentication methods such as `basic auth`, `ssh-key` or `ssh-agent`.

-All this authentication methods generates an `AuthMethod` (github.com/go-git/go-git/v5/plumbing/transport).
+All these authorization methods generate an `AuthMethod` (github.com/go-git/go-git/v5/plumbing/transport).

 #### Basic auth
 `Basic auth` requires a `username` and `password`.
-It have to be used when comunication is done through `http/s`.
+It must be used when communication is done through `http/s`.

 ```go
 type BasicAuth struct {